-"Wages and cash compensation" means the following amounts paid to officers, directors, owners, partners and employees for the accounting period, limited to \$390,000 per person, prorated for the period upon which the tax is based:
+"Wages and cash compensation" means the following amounts paid to officers, directors, owners, partners and employees for the accounting period, limited to \$400,000 per person, prorated for the period upon which the tax is based:

-- Medicare wages and tips on Form W-2; - net distributive income reported to a natural person from a limited liability company treated as a sole proprietor for federal income tax purposes, regardless of whether it is a positive or negative amount;

-- net distributive income reported to natural persons from partnerships, trusts and limited liability companies treated as partnerships for federal income tax purposes, regardless of whether it is a positive or negative amount; - net distributive income reported to natural persons from limited liability companies and corporations treated as S corporations for federal income tax purposes, regardless of whether it is a positive or negative amount; and - stock awards and stock options deducted for federal income tax purposes.
+- Medicare wages and tips on Form W-2; - net distributive income reported to a natural person from a limited liability company treated as a sole proprietor for federal income tax purposes, regardless of whether it is a positive or negative amount; - net distributive income reported to natural persons from partnerships, trusts and limited liability companies treated as partnerships for federal income tax purposes, regardless of whether it is a positive or negative amount; - net distributive income reported to natural persons from limited liability companies and corporations treated as S corporations for federal income tax purposes, regardless of whether it is a positive or negative amount; and - stock awards and stock options deducted for federal income tax purposes. - Note: Any compensation paid using proceeds from a qualifying loan or grant under the CARES Act or related legislation is includable as compensation, if otherwise allowed under the statute, even though the proceeds are not included in the taxable entity's total revenue.

-If an employee, officer, director, etc. is paid by more than one member of the combined group, that individual's compensation is capped at \$390,000, per 12-month period upon which the tax is based.
+If an employee, officer, director, etc. is paid by more than one member of the combined group, that individual's compensation is capped at \$400,000, per 12-month period upon which the tax is based.